Roma in Starr County, Texas — The American South (West South Central)

 The Mier Expedition

 A body of Texans intent on invading Mexico camped here on December 21, 1842.
 After being made prisoners at Salado, Mexico, they drew beans, white for life in prison, black for death.
 17 members of the expedition were shot by order of General Santa Anna, March 25, 1843.

 Erected 1936 by State of Texas.
 (Marker Number 5380.)

 Location.
 26° 25.431′ N, 99° 1.351′ W. Marker is in Roma, Texas, in Starr County.
 Marker is at the intersection of North Grant Street (U.S. 83) and North Athens Street (Farm to Market Road 650), on the right when traveling north on North Grant Street.
+Marker is located in a pull-out on the east side of the highway, just south of the intersection.
 Touch for map.
-Marker is located in a pull-out on the east side of the highway, just south of the intersection.
 Marker is in this post office area: Roma TX 78584, United States of America.
+Touch for directions.

 More about this marker.
 This marker is included in the Texas 1936 Centennial Markers and Monuments marker series.

 Also see . . .